 This wouldn’t be a problem with FastPass+, as Walt Disney World can manipulate the ratio of FastPass (the other form of virtual queue) to standby guests to bump up the posted wait time.
 Higher posted wait times then act as a means of discouraging more guests from entering the standby queue, thus meaning fewer guests in that line.
 However, there’s no FastPass+ for Rise of the Resistance, and it’s likely to stay that way for the foreseeable future.

 Third, Star Wars: Rise of the Resistance is currently not particularly reliable and there have already been issues with uptime.
-It reportedly broke down multiple times per day during media previews.
-It has also broken down opening day and the second day, both within the first hour of operations.
+It typically breaks down multiple times per day, usually going down for about 25-70 minutes at a time.

 Unlike Millennium Falcon Smugglers Run, which has had a great uptime record, things will be a bit more touch and go with Rise of the Resistance.
 As such, using a virtual queue to act as a ‘faucet’ on the stream of guests–with Disney controlling the flow and having the ability to turn off completely–into the physical line makes a lot of sense.

 When Star Wars: Rise of the Resistance breaks down, this prevents Disney from having to dump an entire queue full of people and having disgruntled guests who waited two hours or longer for nothing.
 Instead, it means flushing a significantly smaller number of guests who can be given paper readmission vouchers.